top of page

 Cavitands are robust molecules with a bowl shape consisting of four resorcinol rings linked by four methylene bridges.
 In order to host more sizeable guests, the cavity wall size can be enlarged by insertion of quinoxaline units, which make the cavity deeper and at the same time more conformationally rigid and more lipophilic.

-The cavity can provide π-electron-rich regions able to develop CH–π and π–π interactions, thus facilitating the
+The cavity can provide π-electron-rich regions able to develop CH–π and π–π interactions, thus facilitating the recognition of organic cations.

 SUPRAMOLECULAR SENSORS